JohanLossius/ecom-ca-react/README.md

 Write code that is logical in its syntax, and well structured so that it makes sense and provides clarity, simply by reading it.
 Also ensure simple documentation throughout when purposeful, but not just for the sake of doing it.

-**Please note regarding building value & functionality for the site** Focus on features that provide incredible value to the end user - simplicity and raw value to the user - and no fluff.
+**Please note regarding building value & functionality for the site:**

+Focus on features that provide incredible value to the end user - simplicity and raw value to the user - and no fluff.
 Some of the best web sites I've ever seen have poor UI and look unpolished & rough, but because they ONLY include exactly what the user needs, they provide incredible value.
 The mental clarity for the end user is incredible and this trumphs the lack of polish by a 100x.
 In fact - often a design that is overly done can often confuse the user by drawing attention to insignificant details that take the focus away from the important things.